Are you looking for some ideas to make meal prep during the week quicker, easier and more nourishing?

 If you want to add crunch from nuts or seeds or add some creaminess with avocado, it’s best to add them just before serving so the nuts and seeds don’t get soft and the avocado doesn’t turn brown.
 I also wait to add things like the veggie burger that goes on top of this particular salad, so it doesn’t get soggy.

 This particular recipe for a Carrot Slaw and Chickpea Salad is from Relay Foods, an online grocery store service we’ve been using for the past few months to make meal planning less expensive, more convenient…and a little more exciting!
-(If you live in the Baltimore/DC/NoVa area and want $20 off your first order of $60 or more click here!).

 My husband, Bill, and I LOVED this salad!